 How to Get Rid of Fleas

-Fleas are tiny, wingless insects that can jump as far as one foot.
-They ordinarily live on pets and suck blood for nourishment, but they sometimes feed on people.
+Fleas are tiny wingless insects that can jump as far as one foot.
+They ordinarily suck your pets’ blood for nourishment, but they sometimes feed on people.
 Pets infested with fleas scratch and bite themselves constantly, producing soiled, roughened coats and skin irritations.
 A fleabite on humans appears as a small, hard, red itching spot with one central puncture hole.

 In addition to causing insufferable itching and severe allergic reactions, fleas can carry serious diseases.